Who is eligible for this course?

 Your participation is confidential.
 There are, however, some circumstances when we may need to break confidentiality, such as when there is:

-1. potential, imminent harm to you or others;
+- potential, imminent harm to you or others

-2. suspected neglect or harm to a child, including the witnessing of violence;
+- suspected neglect or harm to a child, including the witnessing of violence

 PSPNET is a research facility.
 As such, when your information is used for research and scholarly purposes, we de-identify the information used for these purposes.
 This means that your information will only ever be analyzed and presented in a way such that you are not identifiable.

-What research is being done on this course?
+What research is being done on the PSP Wellbeing Course?

-Throughout treatment (once per week) and then at 8, 16, 26 and 52 weeks after starting treatment, we ask clients to complete questionnaires to help us evaluate the therapist-guided PSP Wellbeing Course.
+Throughout treatment (once per week) and then at 8, 16, and 26 weeks after starting treatment, we ask clients to complete questionnaires to help us evaluate the PSP Wellbeing Course.
 The number of questionnaires varies.
-Some weeks it takes less than five minutes to respond to questions and other weeks it may take about 20-30 minutes.
-This feedback is reviewed by the research team without client identity attached.
-The feedback will help us understand the strengths and challenges of the therapist-guided PSP Wellbeing Course and how to improve the course.
-We want to understand the extent to which PSP will engage with the course and also how the course will impact symptoms.
+Some weeks it takes less than 5 minutes to respond to questions and other weeks it may take about 20-30 minutes.
+This feedback is reviewed by the research team (without client identity attached) to help us understand how to improve the course.
 These questionnaires do not take very long, but provide us with important information on your progress and the outcomes of ICBT.

-The therapist-guided PSP Wellbeing Course is for public safety personnel, including, but not necessarily limited to, first responders, public safety communications officials (e.g., call centre operators/dispatchers), correctional workers and officers, firefighters, paramedics, border security personnel, and police officers.
+The therapist-guided PSP Wellbeing Course is for public safety personnel (PSP), including, but not limited to, public safety communications officials (e.g., call centre operators/dispatchers), correctional workers and officers, firefighters, paramedics, border security personnel, and police officers.

 Specifically, the course is for PSP:

-• willing to provide a local medical contact in case of emergencies; and
+- willing to provide a local medical contact in case of emergencies

-• live in New Brunswick, Nova Scotia, Ontario, Prince Edward Island, Quebec, or Saskatchewan, and;
+- live in New Brunswick, Nova Scotia, Ontario, Prince Edward Island, Québec, or Saskatchewan

-• you have 1-3 hours of time each week to spend on the course for the next 8 weeks.
+- who have 1-3 hours of time each week to spend on the course for the next 8 weeks

 This course is not recommended if you have severe problems with alcohol or drugs, mania, psychosis, or are at high risk of suicide.